Xi Jinping is making a special visit to Musactine, Iowa

-- Presumed to be China's next president, Xi visited the town in 1985 as a provincial official
+Destined to lead China, Xi visited the town in 1985 as a provincial official

-- Sarah Lande will be host to Xi on this visit, part of his five-day U.S. trip
+Sarah Lande is hosting Xi on this visit, part of his five-day U.S. trip

-- "He is coming only to visit old friends," Lande said
+"He is coming only to visit old friends," she says

 When the man destined to become China’s next leader enters a circa 1866 Victorian house in Muscatine, Iowa, on Wednesday, things will feel familiar.
 It was here in the town’s historic district that Xi Jinping first feasted on Iowa beef and corn during a visit more than two decades ago.

-Wednesday, the menu is a tad more upscale -- tenderloin, spring rolls and bacon-wrapped scallops.
+Wednesday, the menu is a tad more upscale – crostini with tenderloin, spring rolls and bacon-wrapped scallops.
 And the excitement, decidedly more palpable.

 After all, back in 1985, Xi was a provincial official from the hog-farming region of Hebei, Iowa’s “sister state.”
 He wanted to see how Americans raised their livestock and learn about different applications of corn, said Sarah Lande, owner of the Victorian and host of Xi’s visit.